jfo/blog/source/posts/sild-step-in-the-stream.md

 ---
-title: Sild15 playing in the stream
+title: Sild - step in the stream
 layout: post
+date: 2016-07-07
+tags: rc
 ---

 Alright!
 I've got a nicely refactored `src` directory and a `makefile` that I'm